danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 [^smart]: See the artwork *WUOUS* by Anders Visti and Tobias Stenberg with an implementation of *Langton's Ant* to question the procedural logic of so-called 'smart cities': https://andersvisti.dk/work/wuos-2019.
 [^chaos]: Ilya Prigogine and Isabelle Stengers, *Order Out of Chaos: Man’s New Dialogue With Nature* (London: Fontana, 1985), 205.
 [^morpho]: Alan Mathison Turing, "The Chemical Basis of Morphogenesis" (PDF). *Philosophical Transactions of the Royal Society of London B*, 237 (641) (1952): 37–72. doi:10.1098/rstb.1952.0012.
 JSTOR 92463.
+[^Bifo]: Franco Berardi, The Soul at Work, 187. ???????????????????????
-[^Noah]: Noah Wardrip-Fruin, "Christopher Strachey: The first digital artist?". *Grand Text Auto*.
-School of Engineering, University of California Santa Cruz (1 August 2005).
+[^Noah]: Noah Wardrip-Fruin, "Christopher Strachey: The First Digital Artist?". *Grand Text Auto*, School of Engineering, University of California Santa Cruz (1 August 2005).
 [^Gaboury]: Jacob Gaboury, "A Queer History of Computing", *Rhizome* (9 April 2013).
 [^loveletters]: David Link's *LoveLetters_1.0: MUC=Resurrection* was first exhibited in 2009, and was part of dOCUMENTA(13), Kassel, in 2012.
 A detailed description and documentation can be found at http://www.alpha60.de/art/love_letters/.
 Also see Geoff Cox, Introduction" to David Link, *Das Herz der Maschine* (dOCUMENTA (13): 100 Notes - 100 Thoughts, 100 Notizen - 100 Gedanken # 037) (Berlin: Hatje Cantz, 2012).